Negotiations phrases: Dealing with unreasonable demands exercise

 So, if I understand you correctly, you're looking for:

-(phrase) This phrase can be used by both buyers and sellers.
-This phrase is used to confirm the main points of an offer/demand which has just made.
-It has the same meaning as 'Let me just make sure I know what you're saying'.
-When an offer or demand is unreasonable, this phrase is often used with the purpose of giving the person who is saying it a little time to think how they should respond to the offer.
+(phrase) This phrase can be used by sellers.
+This phrase is used to confirm the main points of an offer/demand which the buyer has just been made.
+In addition, to getting a confirmation of what they want, it gives the seller a little time to think how they should respond to the offer.
 In Spanish: "asi que, si he entendido bien, quiere".

 Close